toshiro-en-miyamoto/kotlin/findings.md

 ### Composable functions

-Using Compose, you can build your user interface by defining a set of *composable functions* that take in data and emit UI elements.
+[Thinking in Compose], you can build your user interface by defining a set of *composable functions* that take in data and emit UI elements.
 A simple example is a `Greeting` widget, which takes in a `String` and emits a `Text` widget which displays a greeting message.

 ```
 @Composable